waymondo/strapi-ruby/README.md

     $ bundle install

+## Usage

 This gem has only been tested with Strapi v4.
-It may work with previous versions of Strapi, but they remain untested.
+It may work with previous versions of Strapi, but they remain untested at this time.

-## Usage

 ### Configuration